 CALL FOR SUBMISSIONS

-Math Paper Press and editor Jason Erik Lundberg are looking for new and innovative short fiction for an original anthology of speculative fiction (which includes science fiction and fantasy, as well as any associated subgenres, such as magic realism, space opera, steampunk, post-apocalypse, etc.) with a Singaporean flavor.
+As with the first book, I am looking for new and innovative original short speculative fiction (which includes science fiction and fantasy, as well as any associated subgenres, such as magic realism, space opera, steampunk, post-apocalypse, etc.), in English.
+There also needs to be a Singaporean connection:

-- Your protagonist is Singaporean (i.e. born in Singapore)
+- your protagonist is Singaporean (i.e. born or naturalised in Singapore),

-- Your protagonist (Singaporean or not) is living in Singapore at the time of your story (i.e. Singapore is the setting)
+- your protagonist (Singaporean or otherwise) is living in Singapore at the time of your story (i.e. Singapore is the setting), OR

-The deadline for submissions is 30 April 2012.
-Please consult William Shunn’s article on Proper Manuscript Format.
-Send your story in RTF format as an attachment, along with cover letter, to email@example.com; submissions sent in other formats, or in the body of the email, will be deleted unread.
+The deadline is 15 February 2022, midnight SGT; any submissions sent afterward will not be considered.
+Please consult the Get Published page on Epigram Books’ website for formatting and punctuation.
+Send your story in DOC/DOCX format as an attachment, along with cover letter, to firstname.lastname@example.org; submissions sent in other file formats, or as text in the body of the email, will be deleted unread.